John Read Teefy

-Fr.
-John Read Teefy (21 August 1848 - 10 June 1911) was a Canadian Catholic priest, professor, journalist, and academic administrator at the University of St. Michael's College in Toronto, Canada.
+John Read Teefy (21 August 1848 - 10 June 1911) was a Canadian Catholic priest, professor, journalist and administrator who served at the University of St. Michael's College in Toronto, Canada.
+He was a member of the Congregation of St. Basil.

 Early life and education

 John Read Teefy was born at Richmond Hill, Ontario, just north of the city of Toronto, on August 21, 1848, the second of nine children to Matthew Teefy (1822–1911) and Betsey Faran Clarkson (1823–1909).
 His father, Matthew, was an Irish immigrant who served as the long-time postmaster of Richmond Hill.
 Several of his siblings emigrated to California in the late Nineteenth century, including his younger brother, Robert Baldwin Teefy (1859–1937), who would become one of the founders of the Bank of Italy- which would later become the Bank of America.

 Teefy was first educated at Richmond Hill Grammar School and then entered into University College at the University of Toronto in 1867, where he studied classics and mathematics.
 After graduating in 1871, he taught at high schools around southern Ontario including at Port Rowan, Beamsville, and Hamilton.

 In 1874, Teefy decided to enter into the priesthood at Saint-Sulpice Seminary in Montreal, and in 1877 entered the Basilian Novitiate at Assumption College in Windsor.
 He was ordained a priest by Archbishop John Walsh on June 24, 1878.